nmatare/kolotoc/README.md

 ## Introduction

-This chart uses the [Helm Package Manager](https://helm.sh/) to setup a Kubernetes managed cluster deploying a distributed ring-all-reduce training framework [(Horovod)](https://eng.uber.com/horovod/), alongside a flexible task scheduling system [(Dask)](https://dask.org/)
+This chart uses the [Helm Package Manager](https://helm.sh/) to setup a Kubernetes managed cluster with a distributed ring-all-reduce training framework [(Horovod)](https://eng.uber.com/horovod/), alongside a flexible task scheduling system [(Dask)](https://dask.org/)

 [Kolotoc](https://cs.wikipedia.org/wiki/Koloto%C4%8D) creates a [ring all-reduce](https://www.cs.fsu.edu/~xyuan/paper/09jpdc.pdf) network as Kubernetes statefulsets.
-Each rank in the ring-all-reduce network is referred to as a "Tower".
-[Dask-workers](https://distributed.dask.org/en/latest/worker.html) may be deployed on each tower either during cluster creation via the `--num-dask-workers` paramater, or dynamically when `mpirun` programs are called.
+Each rank in the ring-all-reduce network is contained within a Kubernetes Pod.
+By default, one [dask-workers](https://distributed.dask.org/en/latest/worker.html) is deployed per ring(pod).

-Kolotoc creates a scheduler node outside of the ring-all-reduce-network as a Kubernetes deployment.
-The scheduler node serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+Additionally, Kolotoc creates a scheduler pod outside of the ring-all-reduce-network as a Kubernetes deployment.
+The scheduler pod serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+The dask network communictes through the centralized scheduler and does not utilize the ring-all-reduce network.

 Some helpful commands:
-* `goto tower 0` -  Go to tower zero (rank-zero)
+* `goto ring 0` -  Go to ring zero (rank-zero)
 * `repo checkout master`  - Switch to master branch across all machine nodes
 * `repo update master` - Update the repository across all machine nodes

+Kubernetes is not aware of any resources restrictions placed onto the ranks (pods).
+You must be cognizant of the rank-to-node ratio.
+(The number of pods in relationship to to the number of machine nodes)

 ## Prerequisites